 I'm pleased to share a personal project of mine, where the initial design started in late 2018, and purchasing started in March of 2019.
 By no means is this complete, but I'm at a point where I'm excited to share the progress I have made so far.

 Some background - My first real experience with 3D printing was in 2017 at the office; we had a Stratasys Dimension 1200es BST that wasn’t getting much use.
 I started printing practically anything I could think of, starting with a small hand tool, and progressing to much larger and more sophisticated designs.
-In early 2018 I got the go-ahead to propose a new 3D printer model that we would buy two of – because more is better, right?
+In early 2018 I got the go-ahead to propose search for a new 3D printer model that we would buy two of – because more is better, right?
 At that point I realized both the age of the Stratasys machine, as well as the wealth of hardware and software options for printers available at the time.

 My initial design objectives were to have a machine that…